Kate Hammaren logo

 Summer vanlife

-I’ve been living full time in my Mercedes Sprinter campervan Sadie since November 2020 and this is my second vanlife summer travelling the UK.
+I’ve been living full time in my Mercedes Sprinter campervan Sadie since November 2020 and this is my fourth vanlife summer travelling the UK.

-Last summer, I explored Wales and the south coast of England, and shared my experiences in my ultimate guide to the best spots in South Wales.
+I've mostly explored Wales, the south coast of England and some of the midlands including the Peak District, check out my ultimate guide to the best spots in South Wales!

 Blonde girl in back of campervan with green view

-We’re now in summer 2022 and experiencing a delicious heatwave in the UK, and I thought I’d impart my tried and trusted ways on how to keep cool in a van in the summer.
+We’re now in summer 2024 and over the past four years of vanlife UK, I've enjoyed a few delicious heatwaves while on the road, so I thought I’d impart my tried and trusted ways on how to keep cool in a van in the summer.

 I’ve also included other tips on how to keep bugs out of a campervan and other equally thrilling things I’ve learnt along the way!